ombulabs/blog/_posts/2020-07-13-our-code-review-etiquette.md

 - Don't use sarcasm.
 Even if it is your buddy.
 - Keep it real.
 If emoji, animated gifs, or humor aren't you, don't force them.
 If they are, use them with aplomb.
 - Talk synchronously (e.g. chat, screen sharing, in person) if there are too many comments like "I didn't understand" or "Alternative solution".
 Then post a follow-up comment summarizing the discussion.
-- Before submit your review make sure you have considered <a href="https://www.ombulabs.com/blog/software-development/software-quality/our-definition-of-done.html" target="_blank">Our Definition of "Done"</a>.
+- Before submitting your review make sure you have considered <a href="https://www.ombulabs.com/blog/software-development/software-quality/our-definition-of-done.html" target="_blank">Our Definition of "Done"</a>.

 #### When you are reviewing